taddison/tjaddison.com/_posts/2019/2019-02-28-Auto-scale-down-all-Event-Hub-namespaces-with-Azure-Functions.md

 ## Service Principal

-The script below will create a [service principal] - this is what we'll be granting permissions to perform operations on our Event Hub namespaces.
+The script below will create a [service principal] - this is what we'll be granting permissions to so that it can perform operations on our Event Hub namespaces.

 ```powershell
 Login-AzAccount